ModestoFiguereo/mixxer/README.md

 # Mixxer
-This package allows you to implement the Mixin design pattern, extend one object's prototype from other objects' prototypes.
+This package allows you to implement the Mixin design pattern.
+Extend one object from other objects.

 ## Install
 `npm install mixxer --save`